akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The familiar bounce in his step was no more.
 The man who had led hundreds now sat by the fire with his staghound, watching his daughter run the manor without har being asked.

 Beatrice had bright eyes, a quick wit, and a habit of speaking her thoughts aloud before deciding whether she ought to.
-But she learned to watch for the signs—the way he’d pause at the door, the way his hand would go to his chest after climbing the slope from the village.
+But she learnt to watch for the signs—the way he’d pause at the door, the way his hand would go to his chest after climbing the slope from the village.
 She didn’t say anything.
 What was there to say?

 As red and golden leaves fell from the trees, she saw to the villagers’ *boon-days*, ensuring that the harvest labour they owed Lord Harold was met.
 She oversaw the *brewing-house* and the *buttery*, and she tended the sick with herbs and medicine, the way her mother had taught her.